 It can also help alleviate some of the symptoms of physical complaints like allergies, travel sickness, insomnia and irritable bowel syndrome.
 Used in conjunction with conventional medical treatment, hypnotherapy has demonstrated positive benefits in the treatment of cancer.

 It can aid childbirth.
 Please see the Hypnosis for Birthing page for more information.

 Hypnotherapy can be successful in reducing anxiety and also conversely, to enhance performance.

 Hypnotherapy is also helpful in providing general health benefits, such as reducing stress, increasing self-esteem and body image.

-They can indeed and they usually respond very well and I enjoy working with them.
-Children are always accompanied at each session by a parent or guardian.
-I would not recommend hypnotherapy however for children below the age of 5.
+They can indeed and they usually respond very well and we enjoy working with them.
+Children are accompanied by a parent or guardian.
+We would not recommend hypnotherapy however for children below the age of 5.

 [ Back to top ]